top of page

 Drinking Ayahuasca Safely in Peru

-• When applying, you should be asked about your health history and medications, and the centre should advise you on which medications to stop taking before the retreat.
+• Centres that communicate well, answer any questions you have beforehand, and have a genuine interest in your wellbeing and your reason for wanting to participate are likely to provide you with better care when you are there.
+When applying, you should be asked about your health history and medications, and the centre should advise you on which medications to stop taking before the retreat.
 If they have a policy to refuse people due to health issues or due to taking certain medications, that's a sign that they care and are looking out for your health and safety.
 Ayahuasca can be potentially fatal when taken alongside certain medications and can be verey dangerous when taken in the presence of some mental health conditions.
-Be wary of anyone who does not ask about your health, especially your mental health, and/or medications.
+Be very wary of anyone who does not ask about your health, especially your mental health, and/or medications before accepting you to drink with them.

 • A quiet setting in an undisturbed environment is essential for your concentration and sense of safety – avoid drinking in apartment blocks in a busy city!
 You will also be much more open and sensitive to the energy around you, so somewhere peaceful in nature will be much more condusive towards healing and potentially less mentally or spirtually disturbing.